davidmalcolm/texi2rst/output/_build/html/_sources/arrays-of-variable-length.txt

 You can write any number of such parameter forward declarations in the parameter list.
-They can be separated by commas or semicolons, but the last one must end with a semicolon, which is followed by the real parameter declarations.
-Each forward declaration must match a real declaration in parameter name and data type.
+They can be separated by commas or semicolons, but the last one must end with a semicolon, which is followed by the 'real' parameter declarations.
+Each forward declaration must match a 'real' declaration in parameter name and data type.
 ISO C99 does not support parameter forward declarations.